tiagoshibata/RoboND-DeepLearning-Project/Writeup.md

 Separable convolutions were used in the model.
 Compared to conventional convolutions, they use less training parameters and are less prone to overfitting, and can improve runtime.
 A separable convolution makes use of the fact that some features observed by a convolution might be useful to multiple filters, and in a conventional convolutional layer some filters become be similar or can be represented as combinations of other filters.
 A separable convolution solves this problem by having less convolutions, followed by a cross-channel pooling of the convolutions (e.g. a 1x1 convolution).

+#### 1x1 convolutions

+The 1x1 convolutions are an option of channel pooling, leading to the dimentionality reduction.
+It works as a common convolution, but acting on a single pixel a time instead of a bidimensional kernel.
+The weighted sum of the filters in a given pixel then goes through a non-linear activation (ReLU was used in my network).
+Compared to the more classical pooling options (such as average and max), the 1x1 convolution can learn how much weight to apply to each filter.
+The 1x1 convolution is an effective pooling technique and, when compared to larger convolutions, lead to less overfitting due to the reduced number of parameters.

 The following helper functions were used:

 ```python